Laguna del Sauce: Climate change

-A 2021 analysis found that the lagoons low lying geography and location would be effected by climate change in a number of ways, including: wetter weather, higher temperatures, season shift and more extreme precipitation events.
+A 2021 analysis found that the lagoon's low lying geography and location would be effected by climate change in a number of ways, including: wetter weather, higher temperatures, season shift and more extreme precipitation events.
 These will in turn likely create worse water quality, because of increased runoff and erosion, in turn challenging the water cycle and water supply in the region.